|

 The agreement established a trinational Commission for Labor Cooperation comprising a Ministerial Council and a Secretariat.
 The Secretariat, headed by an Executive Director, provides administrative support to the Council.
 The Secretariat is staffed by professionals drawn from all three countries.

-As discussed below, the Secretariat is providing valuable research and analysis of labor law systems and the operation of labor markets in the three countries.
-The NAALC requires each party to establish a new governmental unit called a National Administrative Office (NAO).
+Administrative Office (NAO).
 Each NAO serves as a point of contact for other agencies of its own government, for the two other NAOs, and for the Secretariat.
 The NAOs also provide information requested by the various bodies established under the NAALC.
 In addition, each NAO receives and evaluates public submissions alleging that another NAFTA government has failed to enforce its labor law and may pursue those matters with the other NAOs.
-The submissions filed to date -- and the results thereof -- are detailed below.
+The submissions filed to date -- and the

 The NAALC provides a forum for inter-governmental consultations, including consultations at the ministerial level, for considering specific labor issues, and for resolving disputes when cooperative measures prove inadequate.
-The ministerial consultations to date have resulted in public forums and reports that provide transparency on labor issues and create opportunities for the submitters and other members of the public to address their concerns directly to the governments responsible for enforcement.
-If matters cannot be resolved through ministerial consultations, a government may call for the establishment of an Evaluation Committee of Experts (ECE).
+The ministerial consultations to date have resulted in public forums and reports that provide transparency on labor issues and create opportunities for the submitters and

-An ECE is an independent, ad hoc body assigned to analyze each party’s labor standards or enforcement practices in situations where those practices are both trade-related and covered by the labor law of the governments concerned.
+An ECE is an independent, ad hoc body assigned to analyze each partys labor standards or enforcement practices in situations where those practices are both trade-related and covered by the labor law of the governments concerned.
 ECE reports are forwarded to the Council for consideration.
-If the parties are unable to resolve the matter after an ECE evaluation, and if the matter involves certain specified labor standards, 71 a government may invoke the agreement’s dispute settlement procedures to determine whether another government failed to enforce those standards.
-As with an ECE, the matter must be trade-related and subject to coverage by the labor laws of both parties.
+If the parties are unable to resolve the matter after an ECE evaluation, and if the matter involves certain specified labor standards,

 In such cases, an arbitral panel reviews the matter and issues a report containing its findings, its determination as to whether there has been a persistent failure to enforce the law effectively, and recommendations for resolution of the dispute.
 If the panel finds against the defending party, it normally will recommend that the party adopt and implement an "action plan" sufficient to remedy the pattern of non-enforcement.
-A government’s failure to implement an approved action plan may lead to a monetary enforcement assessment.
-Failure to pay the assessment may lead to suspension of NAFTA tariff benefits or, in the case of Canada, an enforcement action in Canadian courts.
+A governments failure to implement an approved action plan

 The Council

-The Council, comprised of each country’s labor minister, is the governing body of the Commission for Labor Cooperation.
-It meets at least once a year, and reviews and approves the cooperative work plans and examines progress made on particular initiatives, including ongoing ministerial consultations prompted by public submissions.
+The Council, comprised of each countrys labor minister, is the governing body of the Commission for Labor Cooperation.
+It meets at least once a year, and reviews and approves the cooperative work plans and examines progress made

 The Secretariat

-The Secretariat assists the Council in exercising its functions.
-For example, it recently initiated a program to review the labor law and operation of the labor markets in the three NAFTA countries.
+initiated a program to review the labor law and operation of the labor markets in the three NAFTA countries.
 The reviews will be completed this year, and are discussed below.
 In addition, the Secretariat planned a series of seminars on North American incomes and productivity.
 The first seminar was held in Dallas in February.

 In addition to the current labor market data, the Secretariat publishes detailed studies on labor issues in the three countries, several of which are due to be published this year:

-In addition, one of the submissions (discussed below) resulted in a ministerial directive to prepare a report focusing on the effects of sudden plant closings on freedom of association and the right to organize.
+to prepare a report focusing on the effects of sudden plant closings on freedom of association and the right to organize.
 That report was released in June.
-The study describes how the labor laws of each NAFTA country protect against the misuse of plant closings, and threats of plant closings, to deter union organizing, and examines recent experience in the administration of these laws.
+The study describes how the labor laws of each NAFTA country protect against the misuse

 As indicated, the Secretariat has arranged public seminars on key labor issues.
 The February seminar in Dallas focused on incomes and productivity.
-It was attended by representatives from labor organizations, employers, and academia across North America and focused on the linkages between incomes and productivity in North American labor markets.
+It was attended by representatives from labor organizations, employers, and academia across North America and focused on the linkages between incomes and productivity in North

 National Administrative Offices

 Each NAFTA government opened NAO offices on January 1, 1994.
-The Labor Department issued Federal Register notices establishing the U.S. NAO and relevant procedural guidelines on December 30, 1993 72 and April 7, 1994.
-73 The guidelines include procedures pertaining to the receipt and review of public submissions alleging the failure by Mexico or Canada to enforce its labor laws effectively, a public reading room, and cooperative activities.
+The Labor Department issued Federal Register notices establishing the U.S. NAO and relevant procedural guidelines on December 30, 1993

-The U.S. NAO is a component of the Department of Labor’s Bureau of International Labor Affairs.
+The U.S. NAO is a component of the Department of Labors Bureau of International Labor Affairs.
 It maintains a public reading room, which contains copies of submissions, public files, transcripts of hearings, Federal Register notices, reports, and other public information.
 In addition, the NAO established a fax-on-demand system and routinely places documents on its Internet website to assure access by the public.

 In December 1994, the Secretary of Labor established a public advisory committee to provide advice to the U.S. NAO on the implementation of the NAALC.
-The advisory committee is comprised of 12 members drawn equally from labor organizations, employers, and academia.
+The advisory committee is comprised of 12 members drawn equally from labor

 NAALC Activities to Date

 The NAALC creates a unique vehicle for tripartite cooperation aimed at promoting labor standards, compliance with labor laws, and the enforcement of those laws in each country.
-All three countries have been active participants in the NAALC’s cooperative activities.
+All three countries have been active participants in the NAALCs cooperative activities.

 The degree and scope of cooperation among the three NAFTA countries on labor law matters since 1993 is without parallel and simply would not have been achievable without the NAALC.
 The NAALC has successfully brought together not just government representatives, but also representatives of labor organizations, employers, public interest groups, and other NGOs.
-The discussions initiated to-date, together with the exchange of technical assistance between the parties, should have a positive impact on labor law enforcement in North America over the long term.
-The range of cooperative activities are outlined below.
+The discussions initiated to-date,

 The NAALC also establishes an innovative mechanism under which complaints addressed to one NAFTA government from members of the public or private groups, including labor organizations can prompt a review of labor law enforcement in one of the other two countries.
 This mechanism has proved effective in fostering transparency and public awareness on matters of labor law enforcement in Mexico.